Bhanubpsn/taskflow-bhanupratap-singh-negi/README.md

 ### Message Broker

-I also designed by very own message broker from scratch in that project, in this I would have used it in the task completion notification system.
-If an assignee completed a task an automated worker will push an mail to the project owner's email notifying them that, this particular task has been completed.
+I also designed my very own message broker from scratch in that project, in this project I would have used it in the task completion notification system.
+If an assignee completed a task, an automated worker will push a mail to the project owner's email notifying them that, this particular task has been completed.